-The A. Alfred Taubman Medical Research Institute supports some of today’s most aggressive medical science researchers with three-year grants that they use to fund their laboratories and scientific investigations.
-Our current roster includes eight Taubman Scholars, four Emerging Scholars and four senior Taubman Scholars in their second round of funding.
+The A. Alfred Taubman Medical Research Institute supports some of today’s most aggressive medical science researchers, all members of the University of Michigan Medical School faculty, with three-year grants that they use to fund their investigations.

-Their laboratory teams are working to combat a wide array of diseases: childhood and adult cancer, diabetes, ALS, cardiovascular disease, obesity, diabetes and many other debilitating diseases.
+These clinician-scientists and their laboratory teams are working to combat a wide array of diseases: childhood and adult cancer, neurodegentative diseases, diabetes, ALS, cardiovascular disease, obesity and many other debilitating conditions.

 Scholars also serve as advocates for research by taking part in U-M efforts to educate the public about the importance of biomedical research and the need to provide support for scientific study.